graalvm/graalvm-demos/native-image-configure-examples/README.md

 # Application Initialization at Build Time

-This example demonstrates the ability of `native-image` to run parts of your application at the image build time.
+This example demonstrates the ability of `native-image` to run parts of your application at the build time.

 In both examples we use the Jackson framework to parse a JSON file to determine which `Handler` should be used by the application (`CurrentTimeHandler` or `HelloWorldHandler`) at runtime.